Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Methods

 \subsection{DRW Model Fitting}

-The stochastic variability of AGN is widely analysed with a continuous auto-regressive moving-average (CARMA) model.
+The stochastic variability of AGNs is widely analyzed with a continuous autoregressive moving-average (CARMA) model.
 We use the simplest CARMA model, i.e., the DRW model, to describe AGN-like light curves.
 In this sample, only J092834+292136 and J115438+065025 show $\sigma_{\rm rms}^2$/err($\sigma_{\rm rms}^2$) $\geq 2$ in all three bands, indicating significant excess variance beyond photometric uncertainties.
-We fit their light curves with the DRW model using \texttt{celerite} \citep{celerite1, celerite2} and estimate the uncertainty using \texttt{mcmc} \citep{Foreman-Mackey2013PASP..125..306F}.
+We fit their light curves with the DRW model using \texttt{celerite} \citep{celerite1, celerite2} and estimate the uncertainty using \texttt{emcee} \citep{Foreman-Mackey2013PASP..125..306F}.

 The light curve of the DRW model is described as decorrelation function $\kappa (\Delta t) = \sigma_{\rm d}^2\, e^{-\Delta t / \tau_{\rm d}}$, where the decorrelation amplitude $\sigma_{\rm d}$ and decorrelation timescale $\tau_{\rm d}$ are the main parameters of this model. $\Delta t$ is the time lag between two measurements.
-As shown in Figure~\ref{fig:drwfitting}, J092834+292136 and J115438+065025 are well-fitted with this model.
-Although J120052+331238 exhibits non-zero variance in all three bands as well, it cannot derive availible parameter from the fitting.
-It is due to the weighted excess variance being sensitive to weak variability, and the light-curve modeling usually requiring a higher S/N of variance.
+As shown in Figure~\ref{fig:drwfitting}, J092834+292136 and J115438+065025 are well fitted with this model.
+Although J120052+331238 exhibits nonzero variance in all three bands as well, it cannot derive available parameters from the fitting.
+It is due to the weighted excess variance being sensitive to weak variability and the light-curve modeling usually requiring a higher S/N of variance.

-Structure function (SF) is defined with $\sigma_{\rm d}$ and $\tau_{\rm d}$ as:
+Structure function (SF) is defined with $\sigma_{\rm d}$ and $\tau_{\rm d}$ as

 We then derive the asymptotic SF based on ${\rm SF_\infty} \approx \sqrt{2}\sigma_{\rm d}$. ${\rm SF_\infty}$ is the value SF($\Delta t \gg \tau_{\rm d}$) and represents the variability amplitude, widely used in literature.
 All parameters derived are listed in Table~\ref{tab:para}.